AlexHas/HashParser/README.md

 Build instructions:
 -run builder.py
--project executable will be built in ./build folder as an example
+-project demo executable will be built in ./build folder as an example
     and the library will be in ./lib

 Usage:
 -build the project
--include the header (include/ConfigPArser.hpp)
+-include the header (include/ConfigParser.hpp)
 -link the library(from lib folder)
 -instantiate a ConfigParser(namespace HashParser) with a .ini file path as an argument -call the parse() method
--use GetConfigValue(std::string key) function with the desired property as parameter which will return the value of it as a string
+-use GetConfigValue(std::string key) function with the desireds property as parameter which will return the value of it as a string

 E.G.:
 #include "../include/ConfigParser.hpp"